-In section (\ref{terminal}) we designed a local feedback control, which works in a vicinity of zero.
-The switching to this control should happen at the boundary of an \textit{invariant} domain with respect to the phase flow such that the local feedback control can be applied within the interior.
-We confine ourselves with the invariant domains of the form
+In Section \ref{terminal}, we designed a local feedback control that works in the neighborhood of zero.
+The switching to this control should occur at the boundary of an \textit{invariant} domain with respect to the phase flow so that the local feedback control can be applied within the interior.
+We confine ourselves to the invariant domains of the form

-The invariant domain $G_\Theta$ should satisfy two conditions: \begin{itemize} \item[A:] The domain $G_\Theta$ contain the inefficiency domain $\{\rho(x)\leq UC(\underline\omega)\}$ of the preceding control; \item[B:] The domain $G_\Theta$ is contained in the strip $\{|Cx|\leq1/2\}$, where $C$ is the matrix (\ref{C}). \end{itemize} The condition B allows to use at the terminal stage controls ${\mathfrak u}$ which are less than 1/2 in absolute value.
-Therefore, the constant $\kappa^2$ in (\ref{condu}) should be equal to $\frac1{2N(2N+1)}$.
-If we applied at the preceding stage the control (\ref{controlU}), the condition A says that the set $UC(\underline\omega)\Omega$ is contained in $G_\Theta$.
-Here, $C(\underline\omega)$ is the estimate found in section \ref{attractor2} for the ``radius'' of the attractor free domain.
-In other words, the inequality should be fulfilled for the support functions
+The invariant domain $G_\Theta$ should satisfy two conditions: \begin{itemize} \item[A:] The domain $G_\Theta$ contain the inefficiency domain $\{\rho(x)\leq UC(\underline\omega)\}$ of the preceding control; \item[B:] The domain $G_\Theta$ is contained in the strip $\{|Cx|\leq1/2\}$, where $C$ is the matrix (\ref{C}). \end{itemize} Condition B allows one to use at the terminal stage controls ${\mathfrak u}$ which are less than 1/2 in absolute value.
+Therefore, the constant $\kappa^2$ in (\ref{condu}) should be equal to $(2N(2N+1))^{-1}$.
+If we applied at the preceding stage the control (\ref{controlU}), Condition A says that the set $UC(\underline\omega)\Omega$ is contained in $G_\Theta$.
+Here $C(\underline\omega)$ is the estimate for the ``radius'' of the attractor-free domain found in Subsection \ref{attractor2}.
+In other words, the following inequality should be fulfilled for the support functions:

 where $D$ is the matrix (\ref{D}).
 It is clear that the inequality holds, provided that $U$ is sufficiently small.